vhong000/sliceline/README.md

 ## To run the app:

+In `pizzahub` folder
+1. Run `npm run build` to create build folder
-1. Inside pizzahub folder, run `python manage.py runserver`
+2. Run `python manage.py runserver`
-2. Click on the development server link and app should be loaded in browser.
+3. Click on the development server link and app should be loaded in browser.

 ## Git commands